kevinveenbirkenbach/cymais/roles/util-gen-admin-network/README.md

 ## Overview

-This role enhances the base `util-gen-administrator` role by adding tools specifically for analyzing, debugging, and monitoring network traffic and connectivity.
+This role enhances the base `util-gen-admin` role by adding tools specifically for analyzing, debugging, and monitoring network traffic and connectivity.

 ## Purpose